-Our entire range of ATEX certified fans are suitable for Gas Group IIC and Hydrogen exhaust.
+Our entire range of ATEX certified fans are suitable for Gas Group IIC or IIB + hydrogen applications for effective hydrogen exhaust.
 Our industrial team can assist in providing an ATEX quote to your specified gas and dust zone.
-Email sales@axair-fans. co.uk or call 01782 349 430.
+Email sales@axair-fans.co.uk or call 01782 349 430.